Exhibition

 Opening on September 13, 2025—a date strategically situated between the 20th anniversary of Hurricane Katrina and the first anniversary of Hurricane Helene—A Tale of Two Cities commemorates the shared experiences and lessons of New Orleans and Asheville as they navigate the aftermath of climate-related disaster.
 Through this exhibition, artists will create a dialogue between the two cities, exploring themes of rebirth and the power of art to foster hope and recovery.

-A Tale of Two Cities is curated by Jan Gilbert, Andrew J. Rodgers, and Asheville-based artist Kenn Kotara.
-It is presented with support from Asheville’s River Arts District Artists (RADA) President Jeffrey Burroughs and RADA Foundation Executive Director Kim Self Hundertmark.
+A Tale of Two Cities is curated by Jan Gilbert, Andrew J. Rodgers, Asheville-based artist Kenn Kotara, and Executive Director of The RADA Foundation, Kim Self Hundertmark.
+It is presented with support from Asheville’s River Arts District Artists Assocation (RADA) President Jeffrey Burroughs and the RADA Foundation.

 Exhibiting artists from New Orleans include Babette Beaullieu, Chandra McCormick, Frank Relle, Jan Gilbert, Jana Napoli, Jeremy Jernegan, Keith Calhoun, Luis Cruz Azaceta, Phil Sandusky, Rontherin Ratliff, Sibylle Peretti, and Tina Freeman.